-- a) Any Activity which does not comply with any one or more of the relevant Zone Standards. - b) Commercial Activities; except where listed as a Permitted Activity. - c) Visitor Accommodation within Area 2 as shown on the Outline Development Plan in Appendix 3A-1, exceeding 100 visitor accommodation units. - d) Intensive Farming and/or Farming; involving the breeding, rearing and/or keeping of pigs;
+a) Any Activity which does not comply with any one or more of the relevant Zone Standards.

-e) Industrial and Service Activities.
+- b) Commercial Activities; except where listed as a Permitted Activity. - c) Visitor Accommodation within Area 2 as shown on the Outline Development Plan in Appendix 3A-1, exceeding 80 visitor accommodation units. - d) Intensive Farming and/or Farming; involving the breeding, rearing and/or keeping of pigs. - e) Industrial and Service Activities. - f) Any building, in Area 3 as shown on the Outline Development Plan in Appendix 3A-1, which is not listed as a Restricted Discretionary Activity.